 - What the lender knew or should have known about the customer – this includes any particular vulnerabilities that would have made them less suitable for this type of loan

 If we think that the lender didn’t make proportionate checks, we’ll consider what information they would have found if they had.
-This usually comes from asking the consumer for the ‘missing’ information.
-We’ll then think about whether the lender was still reasonable to have given the credit to the consumer.
+This usually comes from asking the customer for the ‘missing’ information.
+We’ll then think about whether the lender was still reasonable to have given the credit to the customer.